Interferometric discrepancy between the non-relativistic solution to the Klein-Gordon and Schr\"odinger wave equations

+The CW and CCW waves then traverse the BS only once for these wave equations.

-A contrast can be drawn between these wave equations and the acoustic wave equation for the apparatus shown in fig. \ref{fig1}.
-The acoustic wave crest speed is independent of the BS speed while a shock wave appears in front of the BS as it exceeds the speed of a wave crest (due to the compression in the density of the medium).
-For a quantum system, the BS's motion induces a change in the reflected wave's properties, but not the transmitted wave's.
-No shock wave occurs since these are not waves associated with a pressure variation in a medium.
+The only other case of a BS moving faster than wave crests involves wave propagation in material media.
+For example, consider the acoustic wave equation for the apparatus shown in fig. \ref{fig1}.
+A shock wave appears in front of the BS as it exceeds the speed of a wave crest (due to the compression in the density of the medium).
+However, a small acoustic receiver following the trajectory of the BS in fig. \ref{fig1} will measure the same wave train segment twice: first while stationary, and again after overtaking this wave segment and returning to rest.